-Total Candidates Screened: 263
+Total Candidates Screened: 135

-Accepted: 61
+Accepted: 41

-Graduated: 27
+Graduated: 40

-Denied: 199
+Denied: 94

 Number of random drug/alcohol screens

-completed: 1,757
+completed: 1,882

 100% of all participants suffer from Severe Substance

 Use Disorder and prior to admission to Recovery

 Court were abusing alcohol/illegal/non-prescribed

 substances on a daily basis .

 fines.
 The Codes Department cannot waive court costs, assessed fines or release any liens assessed by the court to recover these costs.
 The court meets each Tuesday with three (3) dockets at 9:00 am, 10:00 am and 11:00 am in courtroom 3B at the Justice A.A.
 Birch Building (408 2nd Ave.
 North).
 The 9:00 am docket handles metro codes cases.
 The 11:00 AM Metro Citation Docket, handles citations written by departments such as, Police Alarms, Fire, Water, Codes and Health, Emissions, Beer Board, Traffic And Parking Commission and Animal Control.
 Special hearings are conducted on Friday at 10:00 am & 1:00 pm.
-The court is presided by current General Sessions Court Division IV-Judge Allegra Walker and Referee Renard Hirsch.

-Court Domestic Violence Safety Assessment, the Davidson County General Sessions Court's docket structure was reorganized in 2014 to allow for a dedicated Domestic Violence Court.
-While the Court has been hearing cases involving dedicated Domestic Violence Court on a Domestic Violence with Judge Gale Robinson presiding over such dockets for more than 24 years, the current docket Criminal Court Clerks for Domestic structure provides an efficient and timely Violence docket preparation is Matthew omestic
+The court is presided over by current General Sessions Court Division IV- Judge Allegra Walker and Referee Renard Hirsch.
+Assessment, the Davidson County General the Justice A.A.
+Birch Building.
+The three Sessions Court's docket structure was (3) judges assigned to preside over the reorganized in 2014 to allow for a dedicat- dedicated Domestic Violence Court on a ed Domestic Violence Court.
+While the rotating basis are Allegra Walker, Ana L. Court has been hearing cases involving Escobar and Marcus Floyd.
+The dedicated Domestic Violence for more than 25 years, Domestic Violence Court began operation the current docket structure provides an on September 2, 2014. efficient and timely processing of cases involving domestic violence, and simplifies the court process for all parties involved.